Global Good Employer of the Year

 Judges will be rewarding businesses that have implemented innovative workplace activities that care for and protect employees, enhance the work environment for staff at all levels and recognise employees as valued contributors to the organisation.

-In judging this award, the panel will specifically be looking for evidence of: the degree of innovation shown by the entrant in developing, delivering and engaging employees in the activities; how the organisation raised awareness to promote the offerings; and the extent to which the entry is part of an integrated scheme to improve employee relations.
+In judging this award, the panel will specifically be looking for evidence of: the degree of innovation shown by the entrant in engaging employees in the activities; how the organisation raised awareness to promote the offerings; and the extent to which the activities integrate and complement the core business / operations of the organisation.

 We request a total word count of 1500 words +/-10% (excl. supporting docs).
 Any confidential data will be treated as such and only shared with the judging panel.